 Check for any anomalies such as cracking and bulging in both the tread area and sidewall.

-If you’re at all unsure about the condition of your tyres, contact your local centre for tyre care advice.
+If you’re at all unsure about the condition of your tyres, contact your local garage for tyre care advice.

 With the arrival of winter brings the cold temperatures, and there is little worse than being in a cold car when it could have been avoided.

 So there’s your guide to winter car checks.
-Now your car might be prepared for the winter, are you prepared for driving in it?
+Now your car is prepared for winter, are you prepared for driving in wintry conditions?
 Check out our winter driving guide.